 You only have one coil pack.
 It sets on the back side of the engine.
 A misfire is as simple as a bad plug or could be a plug wire or yes, the coil pack.
 How many miles are on your engine?
 I run Iridium plugs as they require less energy from the ignition system, thus less load on the coil pack.
 If not done recently, I would replace the plugs with new ones.
 I always change platinum plugs evey 50,000 miles and replace wires every 4 years regardless of mileage.
 I run OEM wires as for me, they are about the same cost as aftermarket wires.
 Easiest way to access the rear plugs and or the coil pack it to remove the wiper arms and the few screws for the cowling, then just pull the cowling out of the way.
 Opens the whole rear area of the engine compartment up for easy access.
 Ensure that you use dielectrical grease on all plug ends/wire ends to eliminate spark leakage.

-2015 F-150 Lariat Supercrew (Special Ordered)
+2015 Ford F-150 Lariat Supercrew (3.5L Ecoboost)

-2010 Lincoln MKZ AWD
+2010 Lincoln MKZ (3.5L DOHC)

-2007 Focus SE
+2007 Ford Focus SE (2.0L DOHC) A.K.A.
+"Zippy"

 "Have a good day, and a better one tomorrow"